-The Governing Board fully recognises its responsibilities with regard to safeguarding and promoting the welfare of children in accordance with Government guidance.
+The Board of trustees fully recognises its responsibilities with regard to safeguarding and promoting the welfare of children in accordance with Government guidance.

-The Governing Board have agreed processes which allow them to monitor and ensure that the school:
+The Board of trustees have agreed processes which allow them to monitor and ensure that the school:

-- Has robust safeguarding procedures in place - Operates safe recruitment procedures and carries out appropriate checks on new staff and adults working on the school site - Has procedures for dealing with allegations of abuse against any member of staff or adult on site - Has a member of the Leadership Team who is designated to take lead responsibility for dealing with safeguarding and child protection issues - Takes steps to remedy any deficiencies or weaknesses regarding Safeguarding arrangements - Is supported by the Governing Board nominating a member responsible for liaising with the LA and/or partner agencies in the event of allegations of abuse against the Headteacher; this is the Chair - Carries out an annual review of the safeguarding policy and procedures - Carries out an annual Safeguarding Audit (Section 175 audit) in consultation with the Governing Board, sharing this with the CESCP on request.
+- has robust safeguarding procedures in place - operates safe recruitment procedures and carries out appropriate checks on new staff and adults working on the school site - has procedures for dealing with allegations of abuse against any member of staff or adult on site - has a member of the Leadership Team who is designated to take lead responsibility for dealing with safeguarding and child protection issues - takes steps to remedy any deficiencies or weaknesses regarding safeguarding arrangements - is supported by the Board of trustees nominating a member responsible for liaising with the LA and/or partner agencies in the event of allegations of abuse against the Headteacher or Principal; this is the Chair

+- carries out an annual review of the safeguarding policy and procedures - carries out an annual Safeguarding Audit (Section 175 audit) in consultation with the Board of trustees, sharing this with the CESCP on request.